Consider the importance of your presence as an instructor. Your presence can be achieved by doing the following:

 Respond to every student at least 1-2 times weekly.

-If a discussion becomes inappropriate or disrespectful, take it offline and respond to student/s via email or a personal phone call/Skype/etc.
+If a discussion becomes inappropriate or disrespectful, take it offline and respond to student/s via email or a personal phone call/Zoom/etc.

-Provide a grading rationale for students and maybe a rubric.
+Provide a grading rationale and/or rubric for students.

 Provide netiquette guidelines.